rachitbhasin/Angular4-webpack-AOT-starter/README.md

 Serving Production Artifacts
 ----------------------------

-The AOT build is served using express and spdy(http/2).
+The AOT build is served using express and spdy(http/2) with server push to load bundle.js and polyfills.js.
 This requires self-signed SSL certificate to be created as the application is served over https.

 1. Use the following commands to create a certificate.